Serving all people by providing personalized health and wellness through exemplary care, education and research.

-When weight loss or lack of appetite becomes severe, nutrition can be given right into a vein.
-This allows you to get the protein, vitamins, and other nutrients your body needs for energy.
-This special nutrition solution can be given into an implanted port, a tunneled catheter, or any other long-term catheter placed in a large vein.
-Nutrition like this may be needed if you cannot tolerate food by mouth or your bowel needs to rest.
+When weight loss or the inability to eat becomes severe, nutrition can be given right into a vein.
+This allows you to get the water, fat, protein, vitamins, and other nutrients your body needs for energy.
+This special nutrition solution can be given into an implanted port, a tunneled tube (catheter), or any other long-term catheter placed in a large vein.
+Nutrition like this may be needed if you can’t handle taking food by mouth or your bowel needs to rest.

 You will need to learn to care for the catheter and learn to give yourself the nutrients.
+You may want to have a family member or friend learn how to do these things, too.
 Your nutrition solution will be given on a schedule that best fits your needs for care and the amount of calories required.
-The doctor, nurse, or dietitian will explain the schedule that is best for you.
+The healthcare provider or dietitian will explain the schedule that is best for you.
 The choices of schedules are:

 Continuous.
 The amount of solution for the day will be given slowly over the 24-hour period.

 Cyclic.
 The amount of solution for the day will be given over a 12-hour period.

 You will also need to learn about some of the problems that can happen with nutrition solutions and what to report to your healthcare provider.

 The parental feeding is important in giving you the nutrients you need.
 When care is taken to give the solution safely, many problems can be prevented.
 These are some of the problems that can develop:

 Blood sugar changes.
 You will need to have your blood sugar checked often.
 This is especially important when you first start getting parenteral nutrition.
 You may be taught to do this at home.
 You will be taught to watch for signs of high and low blood sugar levels.
 Contact your healthcare provider if you have signs of blood sugar problems: